 What do restaurants have up their sleeves to prove they’re worth it these days?
 Invite a Michelin-starred chef to cook up a PR storm by appointing an egg-cited intern via a contest?
 Check.
 Swap mee pok in bak chor mee with wriggly pasta and brand it Mod-Sin?
 Check.
 Pay loads to a famous culinary consultant to cozy up to the media during opening and installing a clueless kitchen crew thereafter?
 Check.
 Doing the classics right.
-Wait, what?

 Case in point – Restaurant Ember.
 For the grounded standout along Keong Saik Street, not trying too hard is a weakness-turned-strength.
 The newly-renovated restaurant embodies a refreshing change from far too many gimmicky concepts out there.
 Even with the departure of Chef Sebastian Ng, who has been synonymous with the restaurant since 2002, the cozy outfit under the Unlisted Collection remains a promising stalwart that stares tradition in the eye and hardly flinches.